guillermooo/sublime-undocs/source/file_management/file_management.rst

 To save the active workspace,
 select **Project → Save Workspace As...**.

-Workspaces data is stored in JSON files with the ``.sublime-workspace`` extension.

 To switch between different workspaces, use :kbd:`Ctrl+Alt+P`, exactly as you do with projects.

-Workspaces data is stored in JSON files with the ``.sublime-workspace`` extension.
+Workspaces metadata is stored in JSON files with the ``.sublime-workspace`` extension.

+..
+TODO: is the stuff below true?

 As with projects, you can open a workspace from the **command line**